 Tategamori Ark Farm opened in 1992 and as of now, comprises of animal viewing and petting areas, vast floral expanses and gardens, a barbecue terrace and restaurant serving delicious pork, and vegetables produced on the farm, a herb garden, a market showcasing the entire range of products produced on the farm as well as local specialties of Fujisawa and endless pastures which are populated by free-roaming deer, sheep and free-range chickens.
 As the premises covers a large area, I suggest going around by car, or hopping on board their bus (although with COVID-19, may not be running).
 Some people opt to walk.

-One thing that I was incredibly impressed by was the farm's commitment to making additive free and organic produce.
-I had never heard of additive-free sausages and ham before.
+The farm has made an impressive commitment to making additive free and organic produce.
+I personally, had never heard of additive-free sausages and ham before.
 The general manager informed me of the difficulties and the high level techniques involved in the production of their processed meat.
 Tategamori Kogen Pork is a renowned brand which is sold at high end department stores such as Takeshimaya, is served when you fly first class on Japan Airlines and their pork-loin ranked first place on Otoriyose Net, one of the largest Japanese online food outlets.

-Another thing that was equally as impressive is their profound dedication toward environmental sustainability.
+Equally as impressive, is their profound dedication toward environmental sustainability.
 Transforming the virgin soil to that of high nutrients by cultivating compost from their pig manure and using vegetable scraps from restaurant, intense maintenance by the staff such as weeding, pledging to plant 210,000 trees by the 21st century, are some of the ways that sustainable, agricultural chemical free, organic farming is being undertaken at Tategamori Ark Farm.

 Business hours: 10am to 6pm